muchdogesec/file2txt/README.md

   * Output position matched input: FALSE
 * Supports paging: TRUE
 * HTML encoded content supported: FALSE

-To simplify processing pipeline, all Word documents are first converted to PDF, and then processed as per the PDF pipeline.

-Note, script is designed to run on Linux machines (thus no Microsoft only compatible tooling is used).

 ### Microsoft Excel (mode: `excel`)